bitpushr/plexdocs/README.md

    | Secret | `PLEX_CLIENT_ID` | UUID | Your generated application ID ([see below](#generating-a-plex-client-id)) |
    | Secret | `MKDOCS_GIT_COMMITTERS_APIKEY` | GitHub Token | Optional: For showing git contributors ([see below](#github-fine-grained-access-token-optional)) |

-Your first deployment will fail because mkdocs.yml has placeholder values you need to update in the next section.
+You can cancel the first deployment as it will fail without updating mkdocs.yml (it has placeholder values you will need to update in the next section).
 This is OK, as our next deployment will correct this.

 ### 3. 📄 MkDocs Configuration